zhaohanxiong/OxfordCVM/resources/tech_meetings/2022-10-13_workflow_overview.md

 	- we use conda for installing python and R packages used in our workflow

 ### Best Coding Practices (using R as example)
-- commenting
+- commenting every line or every few lines
-- function headers
+- function headers should have clear descript of function inputs/outputs
-- readability (limit commands per line of code)
+- readability (limit commands per line of code), dont nest functions too much
-- "column" code structure, not too many characters per line
+- "column" code structure, not too many characters per line, allows viewing of multiple files easier
 - arranging logic of code
 	- each file should have a level of detail
 	- the main file should have an overview of main steps